koliajaykr/course-r4bee/content/home/slider.md

 [[item]]
   title = "Batch - 4"
   content = "\"Great classes, great teacher.
 He is friendly, knowledgeable, and fun to talk with ...
 He teaches you right from 'you know nothing' to make your own presentations in just 20 hours of learning ...
-My lessons with him were quite productive and useful.\"" align = "center"
+My lessons with him were quite productive and useful.(Oct 2020)\"" align = "center"

   overlay_color = "#555"  # An HTML color value.